 Takeaway Tip: To ensure you are getting the full benefits of medicinal mushrooms, make sure you're taking them regularly, so they have the time to build up in your system, and allow your body to react to the bioactive compounds.

-Fortunately, we have you sorted with our Lung Support Plus.We have combined four medicinal mushrooms and pure New Zealand grape seed extract to help support your lungs, respiratory system and the immune system.
-Plus you are guaranteed that we use the highest quality organic mushrooms.
+Fortunately, we have you sorted with our Functional Mushrooms.We have combined four medicinal mushrooms and pure New Zealand grape seed extract to help support your lungs, respiratory system, and the immune system.
+Plus, you are guaranteed that we use the highest quality organic mushrooms.